• Skip to primary navigation

 A shallow cast iron Dutch oven is filled with venison shepherd's pie.
 The top is sprinkled with parsley and the pan rests on a blue backdrop.

 This hearty dinner checks all the important boxes.
-Loaded with protein?
+Loaded with venison?
 Check.
 Includes potatoes?
 Check.
 Has a generous dose of vegetables?
 Check.

 A shallow cast iron Dutch oven is filled with venison shepherd's pie.
 The top is sprinkled with parsley and the pan rests on a blue backdrop.